mims-harvard/ClinVec/README.md

 numpy==1.24.4
 ```

-Navigate to `kg/` where `clingraph.ipynb` will walk through downloading all of the source files and constructing the knowledge graph from scratch.
+Navigate to `kg/` where `build_clingraph.ipynb` will walk through downloading all of the source files and constructing the knowledge graph from scratch.
 Note that due to licensing, users will be required to register and download certain source files (e.g. UMLS, LOINC codes).

 ### "I want to train and create embeddings from scratch"